GArecoT/opencvscanner/README.md

 pip install opencv-python
 ```
 ### Configuration
-The configations can be edited in the configs.ini file.
+The settings can be edited in the configs.ini file.
 This file is created the first time the program is executed.

-You need to change the "os" field depending on the OS that you are using (Windows, or Linux).
+You need to change the "os" field depending on the OS that you are using (Windows or Linux).

 ### Default controls
 - Right Alt: Add page